sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Icons_and_Splash_Screens/_index.md

 ## Windows graphic asset requirements and options

+As of Titanium 9.0.0, building Windows apps is no longer supported.

+Support for Windows 8.1 and Windows Phone SDKs has been deprecated as of SDK 6.3.0.GA and has be removed in SDK 7.0.0.GA.

 All Windows graphic assets must be in PNG format and may contain an alpha channel.
 Place all assets in the app/assets/windows folder for Alloy projects or Resources/windows folder for classic Titanium projects.

 If you omit any logo files and have a file called DefaultIcon.png in the root folder of the project that is at least 180 x 180 (1024 x 1024 is recommended), the Titanium SDK will generate any missing logo files from the file.